arch-linux-calamares-installer/alci-iso/README.md

 We have added a script to activate your display manager by default.
 If you reboot you will boot into a graphical environment.

+If you did not install a desktop environment on the iso you can still do so by going to TTY and installing one.
+SDDM stays after installation.

 If you install more than one display manager they will overrule each other.
+SDDM will always loose from gdm, lightdm or lxdm.

 If you are still in the terminal then activate the display manager of your choice manually.